ADACS-Australia/OzSTAR-User-Guide/docs/source/1-getting_started/Filesystems.rst

 A typical workflow that uses local disks would be to copy tar files from ``/fred`` to ``$JOBFS``, untar, do processing on many small files using many IOPS, tar up the output, copy results back to ``fred``.

-Alternativley, you may use it to write a large number of small files during your job, which you then pack into a tarball and copy back to ``/fred`` at the end of your job (See :ref:`optimizing writing <Writing>`).
+Alternatively, you may use it to write a large number of small files during your job, which you then pack into a tarball and copy back to ``/fred`` at the end of your job (See :ref:`optimizing writing <Writing>`).

 Lustre
 ------